woom221/CANSSI-Horse-Racing/README.md

 # CANSSI-Horse-Racing

-This repository is dedicated for participating in French Trot Horse Racing: Forecasting Competition organized by CANSSI Ontario.
+This repository is dedicated for participation in French Trot Horse Racing: Forecasting Competition organized by CANSSI Ontario.

 We are undergraduate students with diverse background which include Statistics, Chemistry and Computer Science from University of Toronto.